 Many consumers considered Eddie Antar as a "retailing revolutionary" and they rewarded him handsomely as he opened up more stores.
 Crazy Eddie's business volume expanded rapidly.

-In 1973, Eddie started one of the largest advertising blitzes ever known in the tri-state area and studies showed that Crazy Eddie had better name recognition than Coca Cola among New York area consumers
+In 1973, Eddie started one of the largest advertising blitzes ever seen in the tri-state area and studies showed that Crazy Eddie had better name recognition than Coca Cola among New York area consumers.

 The Crazy Eddie "Culture"

 Eddie Antar was a charismatic leader who inspired intense loyalty from his family and employees.
 It was us against them - "Them" being customers, the government, insurance companies, auditors, and everyone else who did not serve the company's interests.

 There was a culture at Crazy Eddie that said nothing should go to the government.
 Cash sales were routinely skimmed to steal sales taxes and avoid paying income taxes.
 We did not want to support the government with our tax dollars.
 It did not deserve our hard-earned money.

 We didn't like our customers any more than we liked the government.
 Customers were considered to be fools to be taken advantage of.
 Eddie often told me, "People live on hope."
 The Antar clan ruling Crazy Eddie and top management exploited the hopes and dreams of their victims in the pursuit of money and power.